-The initiatives of peaceful or military struggle, in the name of the Catholic church, belonged to king Louis, to the popes, and to the leaders of the monastic orders.
-Thus, an act of 11 August 1356 shows that Louis I had asked the Pope to allow him to fight against the heretics and the "schismatics" of Serbia and of other neighbouring territories; the Pope granted him this permission on condition that the king fight to drive out the non-believers and the schismaticcs from within the Hungarian kingdom, and also for the spreading of the Catholic faith.
-On 18 August 1356, the Pope is even more specific, urging the king to drive out the heretics of Bosnia and of other regions of the kingdom.
-Again we see here a strategic difference between understanding of conceiving of the struggle for the spreading and the strengthening of the faith by the Pope and by the king.
-The question arises whether the sums given to the king from the Church tithes of Hungary (along with other means offered by the Papacy) had to be used primarily to conquer new territories (be these Orthodox or pagan) for the kingdom or were to be used to strengthen the faith within Hungary.
-It goes without saying that Louis I tended to follow especially the first modality, which increased his country and his incomes (irrespective of the confession of the newly conquered), whereas the Papacy pursued the increase in the number of Catholics and saw with uneasiness that, although Hungary had constantly grown in size in the name of the Roman faith, Catholicism was still weak as compared to the other confessions (or heresies), Christian or pagan.
-This explains the insistence of the Pope that the king should fight first against the "schismatics and the non-believers" within Hungary (Bosnia, Transylvania, Slavonia etc.).
-Clearly, the external battles were not to be overlooked, since the conquest of new territories for a Catholic kingdom ensured the proper terrain for the action of the Church and the monastic orders.
-That is why, on 11 August 1357, the Pope considered those external efforts of King Louis (the driving out of the Tartars, the fights against the Ruthenians, the Lithuanians, against the heretics and the schismatics of Serbia and even against the Italian enemies of the Church, more precisely against the Christian enemies of the Pope, who had been residing for some time in Avignon), yielding to him once more the income of the church tithes of Hungary for three years.89
+The initiatives of peaceful or military struggle, in the name of the Catholic church, belonged to king Louis, to the popes, and to the leaders of the orders of the monks alike.
+Thus, out of an act of August 11, 1356, it transpires that Louis I had asked the Pope to allow him to fight against the heretics and the "schismatics" of Serbia and of other neighbouring territories; the Pope granted him this permission on condition that the king fight for the driving out of the non-believers and of the schismaticcs from within the Hungarian kingdom, and also for the spreading of the Catholic faith 91.
+On August 18, 1356, the Pope is even more specific, urging the king to drive out the heretics of Bosnia and of other regions of the kingdom 92.
+It transpire again here a strategic difference between the manner of conceiving of the struggle for the spreading and the strengthening of the faith by the Pope and by the king.
+The question arises whether the sums given the king from the church tithes of Hungary (along with other means offered by the Papacy) had to be used prioritarily to conquer new territories (be these even Orthodox or pagan) for the kingdom or were to be used to strenghten the faith within Hungary.
+It goes without saying that Louis I tended to follow especially the first modality, which increased his country and his incomes (irrespective of the confession of the newly conquered), whereas the Papacy pursued the increase of the number of Catholics and saw with uneasiness that, although Hungary had constantly grown in size in the name of the Roman faith, Catholicism was still weak as compared to the other confessions (or heresies), Christian or pagan.
+This explains the insistence of the Pope that the king fight first against the "schismatics and the non-believers" within Hungary (Bosnia, Transylvania, Slavonia etc.).
+Clearly, the external battles were not to be overlooked, since the conquest of new territories for a Catholic kingdom ensured the proper terrain for the action of the church and the orders of the monks.
+That is why, on August 11, 1357, the Pope considered those external efforts of king Louis (the driving out of the Tatars, the fights against the Ruthenians, the Lithuanians, agains the heretics and the schismatics of Serbia and even against the Italian enemies of the church, more precisely against the Christian enemies of the Pope, who had been residing for some time in Avignon), yielding to him once more the income of the churchly tithes of Hungary for three years 93.

-In the second part of the reign of Louis, more precisely after 1360, the political and confessional intransigence of Catholicism towards the Eastern world becomes even more manifest.
-We can reconstitute in Hungary the territories dependent upon the latter in this period of massive effort of achieving the "unity of faith," of course Catholic.
-The climax of the attempt of imposing Catholicism in the regions of the north Balkan peninsula (and north of the Danube) was reached after the conquest of Vidin by the Hungarian armies in 1365; the Franciscan order now has the most important role in severing the bulk of the population of the southern and eastern parts of the kingdom from their faith and subjecting to Catholicism.
+In the second part of the reign of Louis, more precisely after 1360, the political and confessional intransigence of Catholicism towards the Eastern world becomes even more enhances.
+There can be remarked and reconstituted in Hungary the territories dependent upon the latter in this period of massive effort of achieving "unity of faith", of course Catholic 94.
+The climax of the attempt of imposing Catholicism in the regions of the north Balkan peninsula (and north of the

+Danube) was reached after the conquering of Vidin by the Hungarian armies in 1365; the Franciscan order now has the most important role in the striving of severing the bulk of the population of the southern and eastern parts of the kingdom from their faith and of subjecting to Catholicism 95.